 Aside from price, the differences between the standard and professional versions related to memory card tests and diagnostics, memory card benchmarks, and repairing memory cards.
 There’s a trial version available that will show you what files can be recovered but won’t let you save any of them.

-Revuva is a no-nonense app that offers much the same functionality.
+Recuva is a no-nonsense app that offers much the same functionality.
 One thing in its favor is that it’s priced more competitively than some of the other options.
 It’s Windows only.

 This does basically the same thing as the others.
 In its favor is a refreshingly straightforward user interface that walks you through the process.
 There’s a version for Windows and Mac.
-And there’s an evaluation version that is strongly recommended you try first.
+And there’s an evaluation version—try that first before buying a license.

-There are three editions–Basic, Media, and Pro–with corresponding increasing features and prices.
-The Basic edition doesn’t recover photos, so you’ll need the Media ($69) or Pro ($179) versions for that.
+There are three editions—Basic, Media, and Pro—with corresponding increasing features and prices.
+The Basic edition doesn’t recover photos, so you’ll need the Media ($70) or Pro ($180) versions for that.
 The Pro version can also recover from deleted partitions and reformatted hard drives.
-There’s a free version for Windows that is limited in the amount of data you can recover.
+There’s a free version for Windows that is limited by the amount of data you can recover.

 I have a detailed review of Remo Recover here.